-At the height of election campaigns last year, the Australian government under Prime Minister Julia Gillard came out with a list of credit reforms it promised to impose on the banking industry.
+At the height of election campaigns in 2010, the Australian government under Prime Minister Julia Gillard came out with a list of credit reforms it promised to impose on the banking industry.

 Its main target was consumer lending—credit cards, personal loans, mortgages—where the rules were believed to be too lax and the rates too high, leading Australians into an eventual debt crisis.
 Previous reforms had been put in place in 2009, but with debt levels going nowhere, it was clear that more concrete action was needed.